 The software will track your current vehicle charge and even take into account things like elevation to work out the best time and place to stop.
 The upcoming feature will also know which type of charger works for your car, enabling it to route you to a compatible station.

 For the features to work to their full potential, Apple needs to work with automakers, with BMW and Ford already liaising with the tech giant to help make it happen.
 More are expected to sign up soon.
+If you want to know more about Apple’s features, you can check out our guide on what Apple CarPlay is.

 For all drivers, Apple said it will be adding icons to Maps showing speed cameras and red-light cameras to warn drivers as they approach — a feature that’s been on Google Maps for some time.